owntracks/booklet/docs/guide/quicksetup.md

       ![Index](qs//rabbit-10663.png)

-- map with live positions
+- map with live positions.
+The icon on the right of the info panel is what we call a [CARD](../features/card.md)

       ![map with live positions](qs//rabbit-10664.png)